Sixes River - Oregon Coast

 Edison Creek Campground & Recreation Area

-Edison Creek Campground and Recreation Area sit at the creek entering the Sixes River.
-This area has 27 campsites and 5 reservable group sites with enough space for up to 25 people each.
+Edison Creek Campground and Recreation Area sits at the creek entering the Sixes River.
+This area has 27 campsites and 5 reservable group sites each with enough space for up to 25 people.
 The campground has picnic tables, fire rings, accessible toilets, and drinking water.

 Elephant Rock Creek Bridge